-(4) $$R{P,t} = \alpha + \beta{Mkt} (R{Mkt} - R_F)t + \beta{SMB} SMB_t + \beta{HML} HML_t + \varepsilon_t$$
+(4) $$R{P,t} = \alpha + \beta{Mkt}(R{Mkt} - R_F)t + \beta{SMB}SMB_t + \beta{HML}HML_t + \varepsilon_t$$

-Where, $R{P,t}$ is raw return from portfolio p (for p = 1 to 25, as in Table 1), R{Mkt} is market return measured by the FTSE All share index, R_F is the risk-free rate measured by the return on three-month Treasury bills, SMB and HML are small minus big, and high minus low as defined in Fama and French (1996)18.
-A significant α (alpha) in equation (4) represents excess return that is not explained by the three risk factors.
+Where, $R{P,,t}$ is raw return from portfolio p (for p = 1 to 25, as in Table 1), $R{Mkt}$ is market return measured by the FTSE All share index, $R_F$ is the risk-free rate measured by the return on three-month Treasury bills, SMB and HML are small minus big, and high minus low as defined in Fama and French (1996).
+A significant $\alpha$ (alpha) in equation (4) represents excess return that is not explained by the three risk factors.
 Table 2 (panel B) documents the excess returns (alpha of equation 4) for each of the 25 portfolios.
 The estimates confirm that the adjustment for risk using the three-factor model does not alter our earlier conclusion that momentum profits originate largely from loser stocks with high short-sale constraints (i.e. low RIO).
 In fact, the three risk factors adjusted returns are slightly higher than the raw returns.
 In summary, this suggests that the Fama-French three factor model cannot explain momentum profits.

 Finally, some earlier studies show that stock returns could be industry specific reflecting business cycle conditions.
-To allow for this possibility, we estimate the industry adjusted excess return of each stock (stock return minus return on industry portfolio)19.
+To allow for this possibility, we estimate the industry adjusted excess return of each stock (stock return minus return on industry portfolio).
 This method implies that stocks are as risky as their industry peers.
 The results in Table 2 (panel C) show that part of the industry adjusted momentum profits comes from winner stocks but a substantial part of momentum profits comes from loser stocks.
 More importantly, momentum profits are concentrated mainly in high short-sale constraint (low RIO) stocks.
-Therefore, the results that loser stocks characterised by short-sale constraints contribute most in momentum profits continue to hold even after controlling for known risk and industry factors.
+Therefore, the results reported in earlier paragraphs are not driven by industry effects.
+Overall, the results that loser stocks characterised by short-sale constraints contribute most in momentum profits continue to hold even after controlling for known risk and industry factors.

-4.3 Divergence in opinion and excess returns from momentum trading
+V. Divergence in opinion and momentum profits

 Miller (1977) suggests that stocks that are subject to both short-sale constraints and high divergence in investors' opinion are overpriced.
 To test this conjecture along with momentum profits, we first sort stocks in quintiles (for each t month) on the previous quarter's residual institutional ownership (RIO) - a proxy for short-sale constraints.
-Next, stocks in each RIO portfolios are sorted into three groups on trading volume of the three months prior to the first day of the formation period (VO = 1 to 3), a measure of dispersion in opinion20.
-Portfolio VO1 contains stocks with the lowest 30 percent trading volume, portfolio VO2 contains the middle 40 percent trading volume stocks, and portfolio VO3 includes the highest 30 percent trading volume stocks belonging to each element of the (RIO x VO) matrix are then grouped into three further portfolios on their formation period price performance.
-The momentum portfolios are P1 (the worst performing 30 percent), P2 (the middle 40 percent), and P3 (the best performing 30 percent) for each category of RIO classification.
-This three dimensional analysis allows us to test the hypothesis that momentum profits are high when both short-sale constraints and divergence in investors' opinion are high.
+Then they are sorted on dispersion in analysts' EPS forecasts during the three months prior to the first day of the portfolio formation period (Disp).
+RIO, a measure of short-sale constraints, is obtained from equation (2).
+Next, three equally weighted portfolios are formed on their prior price performance.
+Portfolio P1 consists of the 30 percent worst-performing stocks, portfolio P2 contains the middle 40 percent, and portfolio P3 includes the 30 percent best-performing stocks.
+The estimates in Table 3 show that momentum profit is concentrated in low RIO stocks (high short-sale constraints), and is driven by loser stocks.
+Within each RIO portfolio, momentum profit is most pronounced on the portfolio of stocks with high dispersion in analysts' EPS forecasts.
+Our results, that are robust to the choice of proxies of dispersion in investors' opinion, confirm that momentum profits are high in stocks that are characterised by high dispersion in opinion and short-sale constraints.

-18 We thank Stefan Nagel for providing the factor returns data.
+&lt;sup>18 We thank Stefan Nagel for providing the factor returns data.
 Since his data is only available until 2001, we follow his methodology to construct the factors for the year of 2002.
 His methodology is important as the construction of the factors captures the unique characteristics of UK data (see also Dimson et al. 2003 for details).